croozen/Portfolio/README.md

 # Portfolio for croozen
 Portfolio of past and current work of Code Snippets and Content.
+Sharing past and current work.

 ## Phone Number To List of Text Strings
 This was an interview question years ago.
 To write code that takes a phone number and finds all of the possible strings using the number's corresponding letters (For Example 2 => "a,b,c").
 This example is to share C# Code as well work to do a recursive and non-recursive methods.